-Applications will be subjected to formal merit review and will be evaluated against the following criteria, which are listed in descending order of importance as set forth in 10 CFR Part 605. (http://www.science.doe.gov/production/grants/605index.html) Included with each criteria are the detailed questions that are asked of the reviewers.
+Applications will be subjected to formal merit review and will be evaluated against the following criteria, which are listed in descending order of importance as set forth in 10 CFR Part 605.10(d).
+Included with each criterion are the detailed questions that are asked of the reviewers.